-February 1, 2011 - Housekeeping changes to reflect regulation changes prevention policies into the Prevention Manual.
+February 1, 2011 - Housekeeping changes to reflect regulation changes effective on that date.

+Replaces Policy No. 24.08(1) of the Prevention Division Policy and prevention policies into the Prevention Manual.
 The POLICY in this Item merely continues the substantive requirements of Policy No. 24.08(1), as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and regulatory changes since Policy No.